margaretmf/margaretmf.github.io/creativewriting.md

 From your feet to your head I want to feel us alive and well

 He grabbed and held her hand
+I wanna feel the warmth of your love
+The blood rushing through
+I'm living by moments with you
+The moments with the love between our hearts filling it up

 <br>